QuaternionX/artoolkit-docs/4_Android/android_developing.md

+---
+uri: developing-with-artoolkitwrapper-and-arbaselib
+meta_title: Developing with ARToolKitWrapper and ARBaseLib
+menu_title: Developing with ARToolKitWrapper and ARBaseLib
+description: Using the included ARToolKitWrapper native library and ARBaseLib Android library, it is simple to get an ARToolKit application up and running.
+---

 #Developing with ARToolKitWrapper and ARBaseLib
 Using the included ARToolKitWrapper native library and ARBaseLib Android library, it is simple to get an ARToolKit application up and running.
 Developers should refer to the ARSimple example included in the SDK as it is the most basic example and follows the development strategy described in this section.